plone/diazo/README.txt

     </xdv:rules>

-Notice how we have placed the rules in an explicit ``xdv`` namespace, so that we can write the "inline" HTML without a namespace.
+Notice how we have placed the rules in an explicit ``xdv`` namespace, so that we can write the "inline" HTML without a namespace prefix.

 In the example above, the ``<append />`` rule will copy the ``<style />`` attribute and its contents into the ``<head />`` of the theme.
 Similar rules